In Deep Sand - Revised - 11/15

-Naruto stiffened with anger when they called him that.
+Naruto stiffened with anger when they called his friend that.
 But there wasn't much he could do without causing another war or something.

 He remembered the discussion with his team on how a peace negotiation could be affected merely by the attitude, of a single person present.
 He wasn't about to risk it.

-So they followed the Suna three to their old home, where Naruto's clones helped the two of them to pack
+So they followed the two elder siblings to their old home, where Naruto's clones helped the two of them to pack

 "ne, ne, Why do you guys have to move anyway?"
 Naruto asked.